abin-karukappallil/Api-Fuel-price/README.md

 # ⛽Fuel Price API

-This repository contains a simple Express.js application that API provides the latest fuel price as JSON data.
+This repository features an API that delivers the latest fuel prices in JSON format.
+The API allows users to retrieve up-to-date information about various types of fuel, such as gasoline and diesel, including details like the fuel type, current price, location, and timestamp of the data.
+By providing this information in a structured and easily readable JSON format, the API facilitates seamless integration into applications or services that need real-time fuel price updates.

 ## API Endpoint